Are Prince Harry And Meghan Markle Moving In Together At Kensington Palace?

 — W magazine (@wmag) March 28, 2017

 At this point, when Prince Harry and Meghan Markle are in the same town, they are essentially living together already.
-Now there are rumors that the sizzling hot couple are looking to make Meghan’s residence permanent at Kensington Palace in London.
+Now there are rumors that the sizzling hot couple is looking to make Meghan’s residence permanent at Kensington Palace in London.
 According to the Observer, there already is a plan for Meghan to move to London and shack up with Prince Harry.
 They are said to be waiting on a new apartment on the grounds of Kensington Palace to move into together.
-The only thing hold them back are renovations and then Harry and Meghan are said to be making that big move in together.
+The only thing hold them back are renovations, and then Harry and Meghan are said to be making that big move in together.

 When (and if) Prince Harry and Meghan Markle take residence together at Kensington Palace, it has been reported that they will share a 2-bedroom apartment called Nottingham Cottage.
 It’s right next door to the wing at Kensington Palace where Prince William and Kate Middleton will soon be living with their small children.